 On September 6, 2020, the highest temperature ever officially recorded within the City of Los Angeles was 121 °F (49 °C) at the weather station at Pierce College in Woodland Hills.

-During the 2020 NFL season, the Los Angeles Rams and the Los Angeles Chargers moved to the newly built SoFi Stadium in Inglewood.
+During the 2020 season, the Rams and the Chargers moved to the newly built SoFi Stadium in Inglewood.

 In January 2021, snow fell in areas adjacent to Los Angeles.

-As of 2022, Los Angeles County, where the city is located, is the most populous county in the United States with an estimated 9.86 million residents.
+As of 2022, Los Angeles County was the most populous county in the United States with an estimated 9.86 million residents.

-As of 2023, Los Angeles is the third-most visited city in the U.S. with over 2.7 million visitors.
+As of 2023, Los Angeles was the third-most visited city in the U.S., with over 2.7 million visitors.

 From 2019 to 2023, the median household income in Los Angeles was $80,366 (2023 dollars), while the per capita income in the past 12 months was $46,270.

-As of January 2024, there are 45,252 homeless people in the City of Los Angeles, comprising roughly 60% of the homeless population of LA County.
+As of January 2024, there are 45,252 homeless people in the City of Los Angeles, which is roughly 60% of the homeless population of LA County, marking a 2.2% decrease from the previous year.

-In 2024, Los Angeles has an estimated 3.88 million residents within the city limits, making it the second-most populous city in the United States.
-The metropolitan area has a population of 12.9 million, and Greater Los Angeles has over 18.5 million residents.
+In 2024, Los Angeles had an estimated 3.88 million residents within the city limits, making it the second-most populous city in the United States.
+The metropolitan area had a population of 12.9 million people.

 Los Angeles will be the third city after Paris (1900, 1924 and 2024) to host the Olympic Games three times.

-In January 2025, a series of devastating wildfires swept through Southern California, with the Pacific Palisades fire causing widespread destruction in Los Angeles's northwestern community of Pacific Palisades.
+In January 2025, a series of devastating wildfires swept through Southern California, including the Pacific Palisades fire, which caused widespread destruction.

-In June 2025, Los Angeles experienced protests and riots following raids by Immigration and Customs Enforcement (ICE) due to its sanctuary city status.
+In June 2025, Los Angeles experienced protests and riots following raids by United States Immigration and Customs Enforcement (ICE).

-As of 2025, the Michelin Guide recognized 20 starred restaurants in Los Angeles including 2 restaurants, Providence and Somni, which earned 3 Michelin stars.
+As of 2025, the Michelin Guide recognized 20 starred restaurants in Los Angeles, including Providence and Somni, which earned 3 Michelin stars.

-Since 2025, Paramount Skydance Corporation has had its corporate headquarters in Los Angeles.
+Since 2025, the corporate headquarters of Paramount Skydance Corporation has been located in Los Angeles.

-In 2026, Los Angeles will be one of the U.S. host cities for the FIFA World Cup, with matches at SoFi Stadium.
+Los Angeles will be one of eleven U.S. host cities for the 2026 FIFA World Cup, with matches set to be held at SoFi Stadium.

-Los Angeles will host the 2028 Summer Olympics and Paralympic Games, making Los Angeles the third city to host the Olympics three times.
+Los Angeles will host the 2028 Summer Olympics and Paralympic Games, marking the third time the city has hosted the Olympics.

 California is a U S state on the Pacific Coast...